Anyass3/hyp-files-app/README.md

 >
 > Updating to the latest hypercore, hyperdive-next, hyperswarm, @hyperswarm/dht etc
 >
-> Also working on my own custom hyperdrive(to be the similar nodejs fs api) https://github.com/Anyass3/hyperdrive-fs-api
+> Also working on my own custom hyperdrive(to be somewhat similar to old hyperdrive) https://github.com/Anyass3/hyperdrive-x
 >
 > Using a custom [corestore/networker](https://github.com/Anyass3/corestore-networker) so I can use the lastest holepunch modules.
 >